Childhood Brain Tumor Treatment

 Our Clinical Trials

-Because of its status as one of the world's premier cancer centers, MD Anderson participates in many clinical trials, or research studies, for pediatric brain tumors, including protocols of the Children's Oncology Group.
+Because of its status as one of the world's premier cancer centers, MD Anderson participates in many clinical trials, or research studies, for childhood brain tumors, including protocols of the Children's Oncology Group.
 Sometimes these innovative treatments are your child's best option for treatment.

 You can also visit our Clinical Trials database or speak to your doctor.